 The food was really good.
 We also had enough wine, sangria and mineral water to accompany the meal.
 In a few words- the food was enjoyable!

-Tip: Order the option Tapas and Show.
-There was a food galore.
+Order the option Tapas and show. there was food galore.